radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 When to change them:

-- **`scaleDownTimeout`** — Pods stop one at a time and each uses its full `terminationGracePeriodSeconds`.
+- **`scaleDownTimeout`** — Pods stop one at a time and each uses its entire `terminationGracePeriodSeconds`.
 If you increase `fid.terminationGracePeriodSeconds`, set this to at least `replicas × terminationGracePeriodSeconds + 60`.
 - **`exportTimeout`** — Time allowed for export.
 Increase this value for deployments with more than approximately 20 million entries.
 - **`import.maxTimeout`** — Maximum time allowed for one import attempt.
 The chart sizes the actual timeout from the export.
 - **`import.maxAttempts`** — Number of import attempts.
 Each attempt has more memory than the previous attempt.